 Go on a long drive on the Pacific Marine Circle route

 Driving on the Pacific Marine circle route is a different kind of Valentine’s Day experience in Victoria.
 Rent a car and drive on this 289 km long stretch located in southern Vancouver.
 An extremely picturesque road, you will come across stunning scenery.
-It has some breathtaking waterfalls and whale watching vantage points.
-The landscape keeps on changing making it one of the most scenic stretches in all of British Columbia.
 You will pass by small towns offering some decent food options.
-Other prominent attractions which will come on your route are the Sooke Potholes Provincial Park, Sand Cut beach and the Mystic Beach.
+Other prominent attractions which will come on your route are the Sooke Potholes Provincial Park, Sand Cut Beach and Mystic Beach.
 Sombrio Beach is one of prime surfing spots of British Columbia.
 Also you can include Botanical Beach, Botany Bay and Juan de Fuca Marine Trail located inside Juan de Fuca Provincial Park in this adventure of yours.
 The area is ecologically diverse.
 If you plan to break your journey, there are a variety of staying options including inns, cabins and campsites to choose from.

 Experience the ultimate Whale Marine and Wildlife tour in Salish sea